Top 10 Best Dream Theater SongsThis list shows the best songs of the gods of Prog Metal.

 A brutal assault from Dream Theater.
 It's a complete contrast to the rest of Octavarium, which is rather mellow in comparison.
 This is probably their heaviest song since The Glass Prison.
 It's very Portnoy-driven, and here, he makes excellent use of those two kick pedals he's armed himself with.

-Say all you want about Octavarium, I do love that song too but In my opinion, Pull Me Under is the greatest song Dream Theater has ever created.
+Say all you want about Octavarium.
+I do love that song too.
+But in my opinion, Pull Me Under is the greatest song Dream Theater has ever created.

 How do I describe this?
-Hmm, the introduction, the mid-passage instrumental, the suspenseful ambiance, the colorful theme, the complexity, the beauty and the beat, everything will make your already beating heart dance to it like a one-time only experience.
+Hmm, the introduction, the mid-passage instrumental, the suspenseful ambiance, the colorful theme, the complexity, the beauty, and the beat - everything will make your already-beating heart dance to it like a one-time-only experience.